 Eligible activities include the correction of code violations and repairs to eliminate health and safety issues.
 This includes, but is not limited to:

 – electrical repairs and improvements

 – plumbing repairs and improvements

 – removal of architectural barriers

 Eligible homeowners will receive a deferred payment loan with zero interest and no monthly payments.
-The maximum loan available for most properties is $35,000.
-Properties which are deemed historical or have issues such as lead paint, failed septic failed well, etc. may qualify for up to $40,000.
+The maximum loan available for most properties is $40,000.
+Properties which are deemed historical or have issues such as lead paint, failed septic failed well, etc. may qualify for up to $50,000.
 Projects exceeding the maximum loan amount may require other sources of funding to complete.
-A percentage of the loan is forgiven each year until the loan term expires (usually 15 years).
-A mortgage is recorded for the recapture of the unforgiven balance of the loan if the property is sold or changes ownership within the loan term.
+A mortgage (Assignment of Proceeds) is recorded for the amount of the loan.
+A percentage of the loan is forgiven each year until the loan term expires (15 years).
+A recapture/repayment of the unforgiven balance of the loan is required if the property is sold or changes ownership within the loan term.
 Loan terms and amounts will vary by funding source.